markjolah/ParallelRNG/README.md

 <a href="https://travis-ci.org/markjolah/ParallelRngManager"><img src="https://travis-ci.org/markjolah/ParallelRngManager.svg?branch=master"/></a>
 # Parallel RNG Manager

-A ParallelRngManager simplifies the task of initializing and coordinating random number generation for multiple threads in OpenMP and other multi-threaded programming environments without the need for locks or the possibility of false sharing.
+The [`ParallelRngManager`](https://markjolah.github.io/ParallelRngManager/classparallel__rng_1_1ParallelRngManager.html) class simplifies the task of initializing and coordinating random number generation for multiple threads in OpenMP and other multi-threaded programming environments without the need for locks or the possibility of false sharing.
 A single integer value is used to seed a single random number generator that is partitioned into independent parallel random number generator streams.

 Using a single random number generator seed makes deterministic testing and debugging of parallel stochastic algorithms practical.
 Additionally it is important to use a random number generator specifically designed for parallel use, as it is not in general safe to use independent random seeds for each processor if strong randomness properties and guaranteed a-correlation of the streams are arithmetically important considerations.